sveltejs/sapper/site/content/migrating/01-migrating.md

 * Sapper dropped support for Rollup 0.x.x. <br>Any version greater than 1.x is supported but the latest (currently 2.x) is strongly recommended.
 * `<script>` tags will now be loaded with the `defer` attribute ([#1123](https://github.com/sveltejs/sapper/pull/1123)), which means:
-	* IE 9 support was dropped since IE9 may interleave deferred script execution.
+	* IE9 support was dropped since IE9 may interleave deferred script execution.
 	* `%sapper.scripts%` can be moved to the `<head>` section for slightly better performance
 * You must set `hydratable: true` to hydrate `<head>` elements ([#1067](https://github.com/sveltejs/sapper/pull/1067))
 * The files in the generated `service-worker.js` file are now prefixed with a `/` ([#1244](https://github.com/sveltejs/sapper/pull/1244)).
 If you are using the `service-worker.js` from the default template, no changes will be necessary.
 If you have modified your service worker, please check to ensure compatibility.